 A second type of Alabama DUI alcohol arrest can also be based on a violation of Alabama’s per se DUI laws (over the legal limit alcohol), making it a crime to drive in Alabama with an alcohol breath test alcohol level, or blood alcohol level (BAC) of .08% grams percent or higher.
 This is the legal BAC limit for drivers age 21 and over, who are not operating a commercial motor vehicle, as defined under federal and state motor vehicle laws.

 DUI alcohol per se is a type of drunk driving charge that need no proof that your ability to drive your car existed.
-The crime is “exceeding the legal alcohol limit” for your age category (e.g., under age 21, or 21 and older), or type of vehicle being driven (e.g., a commercial vehicle) can be brought against an accused citizen whether or not the arrested person is proven to be too impaired to operate a motor vehicle.
+The crime is “exceeding the legal alcohol limit” for your age category (e.g., under age 21, or 21 and older), or type of vehicle being driven (e.g., a commercial vehicle) can be brought against an accused citizen whether the arrested person is proven to be too impaired to operate a motor vehicle.
 Say that you drive up to a police checkpoint, and are asked for proof or license and insurance, no traffic violation exists, for a reasonable suspicion of being drunk.
 But, DUI checkpoints are a place that a DUI arrest can occur, especially when the driver does more or says more than is required by law.

 The statements that come out of our clients’ mouths, when questioned by police BEFORE an Alabama DUI arrest, often are the most damning evidence in a DUI arrest scenario.
 Many people erroneously think that “I will cooperate, by talking to the nice officer, who will let me be on my way.”
 Once alcohol is smelled or admitted to being consumed or any drug use is admitted or detected (like the smell of burnt marijuana) your night of driving is over.
 You will be taking a trip to jail.

-Violating Alabama’s per se BAC legal limit of .08 grams percent of alcohol means that the prosecution’s DUI Alabama case can be based entirely on your post-arrest DUI breath alcohol readings, and have nothing to do with the way the accused citizen is actually driving his or her car.
+Violating Alabama’s per se BAC legal limit of .08 grams percent of alcohol means that the prosecution’s DUI Alabama case can be based entirely on your post-arrest DUI breath alcohol readings and have nothing to do with the way the accused citizen is driving his or her car.
 When you refuse to perform the breathalyzer test, after your DUI arrest in Alabama, no DUI per se alcohol case can be brought against you for exceeding the legal limit for alcohol, unless a court-ordered blood test is obtained by police, which reveals your blood alcohol legal level.

 Alabama’s DUI law does not require that the person be caught driving the car!
 Many other states, like Georgia, Mississippi, Florida, Tennessee and North Carolina, all have similar DUI laws.
 Alabama is an “actual physical control” state, which means that—under Alabama law—just being in the car may be enough for police to make an arrest for a DUI in Alabama.
 Many Alabama lawyers are unaware of this law in Alabama, unless they practice criminal defense like Birmingham DUI lawyers Mark Polson and Whitney Polson.